ssonkiya/ssonkiya.github.io/_posts/2017-01-16-RStudio-Conference-Part-1.md

 Last week I spent four amazing days in Orlando at the first ever [rstudio::conf](https://www.rstudio.com/conference/).
-In this post, I share some of what I learned from the conference along with my personal experience.
-Since it's a long post,  I’ve divided it up into sections to make it easier to navigate if you’re just interested in part of the post:

-* Some Notes on Diversity
-* Helpful Links Related to the Conference
-* Training Days
-* Functional Programming
-* Writing Packages
-* Hadley's Tips and Tricks
-* Some Packages, Tools, and Functions I learned
-* Tips and Tricks from the Tutorials
-* Keyboard Shortcuts
-* Personal Notes
-* In the Future
+I learned a ton, met some really cool people and connected with those I hadn't seen in a while, and came out feeling ready to take on the world.
+I learned so much in fact that I've divided this post into two parts.
+This first one shares my personal experience and some more general learnings, while the second one has quick, bullet-pointed lists on writing functions, some packages, tools, and functions I learned, and general tips and tricks from Hadley. (include link here).
+My next post will be on writing my first R package and will include a lot of the tips I learned from Hadley in the second day of the Master R Developer workshop.

-## Some Notes on Diversity
+## Diversity and Inclusion in R
 First, I want to thank RStudio for providing the diversity scholarship that enabled me to attend the conference at all.
 When I applied for the scholarship, I was just finishing up [Metis](http://www.thisismetis.com/data-science-bootcamps) and about to start my job search.
 Without a company to pay for my ticket and not knowing when I would start earning a salary again, I could not have covered the $1000+ for the conference ticket and travel.

 The scholarship covered not only the cost of the conference, the Harry Potter World social event, and a small amount of travel money, but also, to my surprise, a ticket for the training days.
 The training days cost $1,300, so even though I'm now at Etsy, which has some conference funding available, I do not think there's any other way I would have been able to attend this.